mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/tutorials/disable-audit-logs/index.md

         …
     ```

-    (Optional) Also, if you wish to remove the Audit Log Dashboard from Kibana, you may update the `cluster.yaml` file with the following `values` entry of kibana
+    (Optional) Also, if you wish to remove the Audit Log Dashboard from Kibana, you can update the `cluster.yaml` file with the following `values` entry of kibana

     ```yaml
     …